iamayushgpt/Dynamic-Event-Calendar/README.md

    - Fully responsive layout with Tailwind CSS, ensuring usability across different devices.
 6. **Added Bonus Features:**
    - Color coding for events based on categories ( Work, Personal and Others)
-   - Export events for a selected month and year as JSON.
+   - Export and download events for a selected month and year as JSON.

 ---